NoxiousKarn/Showerthoughts/README.md

 [command] <~~~ [explanation]

-1. First SSH to your Pwnagotchi. <~~~Self explanatory. if you need help with this do not proceed further this modification might not be for you.
+1. SSH to your Pwnagotchi. <~~~Self explanatory. if you need help with this do not proceed further this modification might not be for you.
 2. Sudo su <~~~ go superuser
 3. curl --silent https://www.reddit.com/r/showerthoughts/.rss --user-agent 'Mozilla' --output showerthoughts.rss <~~~Download Showerthoughts RSS feed to root.
 4. chmod 666 /root/showerthoughts.rss <~~~Gives system-wide read-write permissions on the file.
 Needed to remove long headlines.